So you want to be a delegate for your favorite presidential candidate in 2020? Here’s how it will work in a nutshell:

-Beginning this Summer, Texas Democratic Party will post a site for folks to register to attend their county or senate district conventions on March 21, 2020.
+Register to attend your county or senate district conventions on March 21, 2020.
 At those conventions, delegates are selected to the state convention which will be held in San Antonio at the Henry B. Gonzalez Convention Center.

 STEP FOUR: Attend your county/senatorial convention on March 21, 2020 and get yourself elected to the state convention.

 Information of how this all works will be distributed in the spring of 2020.
 It’s easy and over 12,000 folks will be going, so if you simply follow the process, you’ll win a state delegate seat.